 Devoción is a sustainable cafe with Colombian roots and delicious brews.
 While there are locations throughout Manhattan and Brooklyn, the Williamsburg branch is a personal favorite.
 Flush with natural light and adorned in greenery, Devoción offers a pleasant retreat from the streets of Brooklyn.

 Sweet Moment in Chinatown is practically made for Instagram.
 Ask for a latte with foam art, and you’ll get an adorable bunny design atop your beverage.
 Fun flavors include marshmallow, red velvet, and taro.
 If that's not enough to satisfy your sweet tooth, the towering shaved ice bowls should do the trick.

 8. Chillhouse: 149 Essex St., Manhattan

-Chillhouse in the Lower East Side prides itself on self care, from wellness-based drinks to its in-house nail salon and massages.
-This trendy café-slash-event space serves up deliciously unique concoctions using their signature coffee blends.
+Chillhouse in the Lower East Side prides itself on self care, with wellness-based drinks and an in-house nail salon and massages.
+This trendy cafe-slash-event space serves up deliciously unique concoctions using their signature coffee blends.
 There's also comfy seating to lounge out on as you sip.

 9. Happy Bones: 394 Broome St., Manhattan